mmisamore/fregetalk/fregetalk.md

 -- Composition with possibility of failure at each step (<=<) :: (b -> Maybe c) -> (a -> Maybe b) -> (a -> Maybe c)

--- A transformation that only works on Just values, otherwise Nothing fmap :: (a -> b) -> Maybe a -> Maybe b
+-- A transformation that works on values that may be Nothing fmap :: (a -> b) -> Maybe a -> Maybe b

--- A flattening operation
-join :: Maybe (Maybe a) -> Maybe a
+-- A flattening operation: Just (Just a) = Just a, otherwise Nothing join :: Maybe (Maybe a) -> Maybe a

 -- Our definition of <=<